vmware-archive/streaming-runtimes/docs/architecture/udf/overview.md

 kind: Processor
 metadata: {}
 spec:
   # Type of the processor.
-In this case functions use Time window aggregation (TWA)
+In this case functions use Streaming Runtime Processor (SRP)
-  type: TWA
+  type: SRP
   # Name of the input stream to get data from
   inputs:
     - name: <string>